stlab/better-code/chapters/0000 Outline.md

 ## Outline

 ### Introduction
-This is a course/book on engineering
+Better Code is a course and book on engineering.

 #### Definition of Engineering: